 Intelligence Production and Information Sharing: Important Links

-He admitted that such information sharing may not always be the best idea in the commercial world, if it yields a competitive advantage or adversely affects company reputation or stock price, for example.
-However, if it is done properly, through a medium such as an information sharing and analysis center (ISAC), that intelligence can be anonymously shared rapidly.
+He said such information sharing may not always be the best idea in the commercial world, if it yields a competitive advantage or adversely affects company reputation or stock price, for example.
+However, if it is done properly, through a medium such as an information sharing and analysis center, that intelligence can be anonymously shared rapidly.

 Felker provided the following as an example: “If a company has a decent understanding of where it stands in the market space, and has done a good job of gleaning intelligence from open source, whether internally or having shopped it out to an intelligence provider, then that intelligence can be packaged to the point where it can be shared with others so they don’t experience the same problem that you did.”

 That kind of information sharing is crucial in the increasingly interconnected world we live in.
 “At the end of the day, we’re all in the same boat,” Felker said.
 “So if something is really nasty and it has the potential to impact lots of people in different sectors in government and commercial, then we may want to find some ways to figure out how to share that rapidly as well and without caveats.”